brycefisher/brycefisher.github.io-jekyll/_posts/2015-10-25-testing-aws-go-sdk-integration.md

 ![Elf says 'You sit on a throne of lies!'](/img/2015/throne-of-lies.gif)

-Consider the AWS DynamoDB package.
+For AWS APIs which aren't paginated, Testify works swimmingly, and Mockery does a fantastic job of writing all the tedious mocks for us.

+However, as a prime example where Testify seems to break down, consider the DynamoDB package with the AWS Go SDK.
 Let's say you want to query one of your DynamoDB tables, but the total amount of data you want to retrieve could become greater than 1 MB.
-According to [the documentation](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScan.html#Pagination):
+According to the documentation:

 > If you query or scan for specific attributes that match values that amount to more than 1 MB of data, you'll need to perform another Query or Scan request for the next 1 MB of data.

 To ensure that your application retrieves _all_ the query results, you need to call `DynamoDB.Query()` repeatedly with different inputs and outputs.
 That's all very simple, but to unit test this code you'll need a mock implementation of `DynamoDB.Query()` which can **return different values on each call**.
 Although Mockery shows some examples of this in their README, returning dynamic values seems not to work at time of writing (late October 2015).

-For API responses which aren't paginated, we should be able to have unchanging return values in our unit tests, so we want Mockery to generate all those Testify mocks.
+So, this ideal solution I've promised you should both:

+ * Use Testify mocks generated painlessly by Mockery for most of the AWS Go SDK
+ * Allow us to handcraft select pieces of highly dynamic AWS Go SDK code

+So how can we achieve both?

 ## The Solution: Separate Interfaces